This post may contain affiliate links. Please read our disclosure policy.

 Okay, who grew up eating at Chili’s Grill and Bar?
 Well, let’s just say I grew up eating there a *little too much*.
-I think i’ve tried just about everything on the menu and absolutely loved it all my teen years.
+I think I’ve tried just about everything on the menu and absolutely loved it all my teen years.
 Those teen years were also the days that I could pretty much eat any amount of calories and carbs without any repercussions.
 If I ate the things I did then, I’d probably be lying in bed with the worst stomach ache and gain 10 pounds in one sitting.
+So to avoid that but enjoy my childhood nostalgia, I’ve created a One-Pot Cajun Chicken Pasta.

 One of my most favorite carb-loading orders was Chili’s Cajun Chicken Pasta.
 It was the creamiest, cheesiest pasta dish topped with cajun crusted chicken and a giant slice of Texas-style garlic toast.
 Woah.
 So dang good.

-Here, I’ve lightened up that recipe in this oh-so easy one pot pasta dish.
+Here, I’ve lightened up that recipe in this oh-so-easy one-pot pasta dish.
 No loads of butter and heavy cream here.
-Yes, there is a little dairy (you can use a non-dairy milk if you are dairy intolerant), but all in all, we are using just real, clean ingredients.
+Yes, there is a little dairy (you can use non-dairy milk if you are dairy intolerant), but all in all, we are using just real, clean ingredients.
 You won’t even believe how delicious this pasta is and you are going to want to keep eating more and more!!
 It’s got big, bold cajun spices and a lovely creamy sauce.

 One-Pot Cajun Chicken Pasta